postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

    [![authentication](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Auth.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Auth.png)

-#### 6. Formatting
+#### 4. Formatting

-   Make sure your documentation is properly formatted with folders.
+   Make sure your documentation is properly formatted.
+Ensure you maintain a systematic folder structure with items organized in folders and sub-folders.

-#### 7. Requests and Responses
+#### 5. Requests and Responses

-   Specify example requests and responses.
-Do not submit examples containing localhost paths because they don't make sense for APIs in the API network.
+   Make sure the objective of your API requests is clearly documented.
+Ensure you document resource descriptions, endpoints and methods, and parameters clearly with examples.
+Specify request and response examples.
 The following screen illustrates an example of this:

    [![request-response](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Req-Resp.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Req-Resp.png)

-#### 8. Other recommendations - Have proper
+**Note:** Do not submit examples containing localhost paths because they don't make sense for APIs in the API network.

 ### Sample APIs for reference